ublk-org/qcow2-rs/README.md

 - for running the built-in test, `qemu-img` is required, so package of `qemu-utils`(Debian/Ubuntu) or `qemu-img`(Fedora, RHEL, ...) needs to be installed

+- built CI covers 'carget test' on both ubuntu and windows

 ## License